ajamous/OpenTWPS/README.md

 - PriceN: price per minute for next billing interval (IntervalN), sample:0.0523
 - Interval1: duration for first interval, sample: 1 for 1/1 billing
 - IntervalN: duration for next interval, sample: 1 for 1/1 billing
-- Timezone UTC: OpenTWPS agrees to use by default UTC timezone.
-UTC is coordinated Universal Time or UTC is the primary time standard by which the world regulates clocks and time.
+- Timezone (UTC): OpenTWPS compliant members agree to use by default UTC timezone for effective_dates in price-lists.

+`UTC` is coordinated Universal Time or UTC is the primary time standard by which the world regulates clocks and time.
 It is within about 1 second of mean solar time at 0° longitude such as UT1 and is not adjusted for daylight saving time.
 It is effectively a successor to Greenwich Mean Time.